moonbitlang/moonbit-textbook/docs/08-queues.md

 }
 ```

-### Expanding the Queue
+Now, we can easily see the benefit of using `0` as the starting index of an array: we can conveniently achieve the "circular" effect with the `%` operation.

-When the number of elements exceeds the length of the array, an expansion operation is required:
+However, the above implementation has a potential issue, which is that the number of elements in the queue may exceed the length of the array.
+When we know the upper limit of the number of elements, we can avoid this issue by defining an array that is long enough.
+If we cannot know the upper limit in advance, we can "expand" the array by replacing it with a longer array.
+A sample implementation is as follows:

 ```moonbit
 fn _push(self: Queue, t: Int) -> Queue {